StoryKing123/Notes/general/HSBC面试.md

 # What Are Your Greatest Strengths
 ```
 My greatest strengths include problem-solving, cost- consciousness, collaboration and responsiveness.
 When problems occur in a team, I take the lead to resolve them.
 I take care of company supplies and resources to help save money and will find ways to make systems and processes efficient.
 I am a strong collaborator, support my co-workers and focus intently on my team's objectives.
 Finally, my responsiveness means I act quickly resulting in increased work output.

+My greatest strengths include technical problem-solving, code optimization, cross-functional collaboration, and adaptability.
+When complex engineering challenges arise within a team, I take initiative to analyze root causes and architect solutions.
+I'm passionate about writing efficient code that optimizes performance and reduces technical debt, which translates to cost savings and better user experiences.

+I excel at collaboration across engineering teams and with product managers, designers, and stakeholders to ensure we're building the right solutions.
+My deep technical knowledge allows me to mentor junior developers while also contributing to system design discussions.
+Finally, my responsiveness to changing requirements and emerging technologies means I can quickly pivot development approaches when needed, resulting in more resilient software and faster time-to-market for critical features.
 ```

 # Why do you want to leave your job?